7772 Elk Run, San Angelo, TX 76901

 Address

-Total relaxation and indoor space unlike any other describes this one-of-a-kind home.
 From the craftsman feel of the stone exterior, to the stunning architectural wood features throughout the home, to the energy efficient geothermal heat pump this home is all about the details!
-Owning this home offers maintenance features such as additional tubing around the plumbing for insects, a crystal clear water filtration system, filtration for hot water under the sink, water heated w/thermal geo energy & 3-zones for Heating & AC.
+The owners of this home have thought of everything.
+Owning this home offers maintenance features such as add¿l tubing around the plumbing for insects, a crystal clear water filtration system, filtration for hot water under the sink, water heated w/thermal geo energy & 3-zones for Heating & AC.
 Aesthetic features include ceilings made of knotted Hickory and Cedar, hand troweled finishes on the walls, stone fireplace & accent walls, custom lighting, custom cabinets, solid surface counters & a hot tub.
-But that's not all...there is also a separate apartment, workshop & enough garage space to house 6 cars!
-We know you're interested...so take a look!
+But that¿s not all...there is also a separate apartment, workshop & enough garage space to house 6 cars!
+If you still want more, there is a tiny house on the property that can be purchased for an additional $5,500.
+We know you are interested...so take a look!